josephburgess/nvumi/README.md

 ## **🧮 Custom Functions**

-nvumi now supports **user-defined mathematical functions**!
+nvumi also supports **user-defined mathematical functions**!
 As with the custom conversions, this was inspired by the community plugins available on the Numi GitHub, such as [this one](https://github.com/nikolaeu/numi/blob/master/plugins/CommunityExtensions/StandardDeviation/StandardDeviation.js) for calculating Standard Deviation.

 **How It Works:**

-- Define **custom functions** in your configuration.
+- Define **custom functions** in `lua` in your configuration.
 - Functions accept **arguments** (numbers) and return computed results.
 - You can use **aliases** (phrases) to call functions.